brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

                     <figcaption>Large photography and thumbnail navigation used to showcase the variety and quantity of foods available</figcaption>
                </figure> -->
             <p class="work-intro">
                A project I&#39;m currently working on involves capturing a quantity of user information.
 It&#39;s fairly run of the mill of stuff, but there are a couple of data points that on the surface seem quite straight forward, but with a little inspection present some challenges and opportunities.
-Capturing date of birth is reguarily poorly executed &mdash;I can never understand why this is so often done with a calendar widget.
+Capturing date of birth is regularily poorly executed &mdash;I can never understand why this is so often done with a calendar widget.
 Another challenge is a personal weight input which, in addition to the complexity of various user format preferences, has issues beyond the mechanics of the <abbr title="User interface">UI</abbr> that I&#39;ll discuss later.
              </p>

                  <!-- blockquote class="callout__quote fullwidth--quote" >
                      <p>I never understand why date of birth is so often captured with a calendar widget</p>
                  </blockquote -->

              <p>The current inputs I&#39;m looking to replace aren&#39;t <em>terrible</em> &mdash; I&#39;ve certainly seen worse &mdash; but they could be improved.
-The date of birth input is a quite unforgiving in the format it will accept (but thankfully isn&#39;t a calendar!) and generates a lot of calls to the website support team.
-The weight (and similarily height) control doesn&#39;t as many problems directly, but being a two step process it seems more complex than is really nessecary.
+The date of birth input is  quite unforgiving in the format it will accept (but thankfully isn&#39;t a calendar!) and generates a lot of calls to the website support team.
+The weight (and similarily height) control doesn&#39;t have as many problems directly, but being a two step process it seems more complex than is really necessary.
 The requirement to be able to enter &frac12; pounds can cause confusion in its current implementation &mdash; illustrated in fig 1.</p>

               <figure class="image--header">
                  <img src="images/weight-stage1.jpg" alt="weight input stage 1">